 The design is very modern; clean white walls with a few stone accents, intersecting planes of straight and curved concretes, metal railings, floor to ceiling windows, stark floorings, and a curving half barrel roof.

-And I can almost hear BenCab's reason for choosing this kind of architecture when his works and collection when viewed, looks organic and humanists, in complete contrast with the Le Corbusiean machine design.
+And I can almost hear BenCab's reason for choosing this kind of architecture.
+When his works and collection viewed, it looks organic and humanists, in complete contrast with the Le Corbusiean machine design.

 Well think about it, what better way to make something stand out than to present it in a totally reversed atmosphere.
 And succeed in its concept, it totally did.